zEtYxA/rsschool-cv/cv.md

 *GitHub:zEtYxA.
 ----
 ## About me:
-_higher education.
-Graduated from the Belarusian National Technical University.
-Specialty - power engineer.
-I work at a nuclear power plant.
-Purposeful.
+_Purposeful.
 Have experience of working in a team._
 ------
 ## Skills:
 *Pascal